tonynv/quickstart-datastax/Readme.md

     "StackId": "arn:aws:cloudformation:us-east-1:819041172558:stack/root-stack/99d2bd60-2143-11e7-86f1-503acac41e35"
 }
 ```
-Progess of the seployment can be watched in the CloudFormation web console.
+Progess of the deployment can be watched in the CloudFormation web console.

 # Deployment steps